aleksplast/HashTable/README.md

 In this project i had two main goals:
 1. Creating hashtable for fast word finding.
-2. Optimizing algorith using assembler, SIMD instructions and other methods.
+2. Optimizing algorithm using assembler, SIMD instructions and other methods.

 ## What is hashtable